greentfrapp/project-asimov/guide_aboutai.md

 The superiority of AIS should not be taken for granted despite all the hype.
 For example, human professionals are often far better at explaining their decisions, as compared to AIS.
 It is immensely important to consider the trade-offs when deploying AIS and look critically at both pros and cons.
 In some cases, AIS may not actually offer significant benefits despite all the hype.
 Other common considerations include explainability and emotional and social qualities, where humans far outperform machines.

-In particular, an oft-neglected consideration is how the introduction of an AIS might change the behaviors of the humans interacting with the system.
-This is referred to the Ripple Effect Trap by Selbst et al. <dt-cite cite="selbst2019fairness"></dt-cite>.
-An example could be overconfidence in AIS-derived decisions.
-While the well-known fallibility of humans remind us to double and triple check decisions, employing AIS might create a false sense of security based on flawed assumptions (see Illusion of Fairness above).

 ### AI + Human = Best of Both Worlds?

-Another related concern is that AI+Human systems are frequently perceived to be the best of both worlds.
+AI+Human systems are frequently perceived to be the best of both worlds.
 However, documented experiences have shown that in such systems, humans might have a tendency to defer to suggestions made by the AIS.

 In her book Automating Inequality, Virginia Eubanks notes that child welfare officers working with a child abuse prediction model would choose to amend their own assessments in light of the model's predictions.